University of Victoria: Residence halls

 The University of Victoria maintains several residence halls on campus, which were originally based on the Oxbridge Collegiate model of constituent colleges which serve as a smaller, more personal home environment to the students of the wider university.
 The university no longer operates these halls as individual colleges, but rather as halls of residences (as well as dormitories and apartments) as part of the Residence Life and Education department.
 Today, all halls of residence are equipped with Common Rooms and high-speed internet for students.
-Most UVic students live on campus or within a few blocks of the main site.

-The oldest and most famous of these residence halls is Craigdarroch, which features large stone-clad buildings and ivy covered walkways and courtyards.
+The oldest of these residence halls is Craigdarroch, which features large stone-clad buildings and ivy-covered walkways and courtyards.
 The modernist Lansdowne Halls feature six buildings connected by a series of bridges, walkways, and tunnels, including the popular 'UVic Underground'.
 Gordon Head and Ring Road Hall feature rooms and amenities for students, organized around a series of large courtyards.

 In the centre of the Residence Village is the Cadboro Commons and a number of restaurants operated by the university, where students may eat and study.
-A mixture of dorms, single rooms, apartments, cluster studios, and family housing are available but decided by lottery system.
-First year students are guaranteed accommodation in one of the Residence Halls of campus.
+A mixture of dorms, single rooms, apartments, cluster studios, and family housing are available but decided by a lottery system.
+First-year students are guaranteed accommodation in one of the Residence Halls on campus.